July 31, 2018

 - Knowingly advertise, describe, label or offer for sale chile peppers, or a product containing chile peppers.
 The aforementioned, using the name of any city, town, county, village, pueblo, mountain, river or other geographic features.
 This includes any location in New Mexico in a misleading or deceptive manner.
 If it states or reasonably implies that the chile peppers are, or the product contains, New Mexico chile.
 This is unless the chile peppers or chile peppers in the product were grown in New Mexico.

-If you are growing or selling fresh chile and advertising it as New Mexico chile, you must register with the NMDA Standards and Consumer services division by completing a registration form.
+To grow or sell fresh chile and advertise it as New Mexico chile, you must register with NMDA.
 The fresh chile verficiation form for New Mexico fresh chile must accompany each load of chile.
 It must be followed through with the chile to the point of sale.

 Producing or selling processed chile products and advertising it as New Mexico chile requires registration.
 This must be done with the NMDA Standards and Consumer services division by completing a registration form.
 You are only required to complete the form once for each product.